JohnBatmanMySlinky/PBRJ/README.md

     - Edge-avoiding a-trous denoising

 # TODO's
-- Fourier math utils to use Binary instead of Linear Search
+- Fourier to use immutable struct
 - SDF should be super doable.
 Same thing as implicit surface imo.
 - get rid of deep copys in parser
 - i see some Mat3([]) that need to re factored in bilinear patch